smr-monitoring/MRNE395-2025FA/01-syllabus.Rmd

 ### Working outside {-}
 This course involves a lot of outdoor work.
 Sometimes the weather will be beautiful, but more often it will be hot, sunny, buggy, cold, wet, windy, or a combination of these uncomfortable conditions.
 We will go out rain or shine unless the conditions are unsafe.
 It is important that you come to class prepared with whatever you need to keep yourself safe and comfortable outside.
 It's always a good idea to have a hat and sunscreen and a waterproof layer, even if rain is not in the forecast.
 For boat work, it is almost always much cooler on the water than land, especially in the spring, fall, and winter, so come prepared with multiple layers.
 Closed-toe shoes are required on the boat.
 Crocs or sneakers are fine in warm weather.
 Rubber boots are ideal in cooler weather but sneakers or anything with a grippy rubber sole are fine too.
 Do not wear flip-flops, heels, or nice shoes that can't get wet or that could scuff up the boat deck.

-I recommend investing in good rain gear, including a jacket, bibs, and boots, especially if you plan to continue doing fieldwork on the water beyond this class.
-These items are very nice to have, even if it's not raining, because sampling can be wet and messy.
+I recommend investing in good rain gear especially if you plan to continue doing fieldwork on the water beyond this class.
 [Grundens](https://grundens.com/) is a reputable marine work gear supplier and they have some affordable options.
 [Outdoor Research](https://www.outdoorresearch.com/) also sells high-quality gear and you can apply for a [student discount](https://www.outdoorresearch.com/pages/vip-program?gad_source=1&gclid=Cj0KCQjwkdO0BhDxARIsANkNcrfTTRmTvBF6i9f4siwcZSvr-3FYPgDXYPUw5zkBXpXfyFCTJc8cJKAaAtSCEALw_wcB).

 ### Learning outcomes {-}
 At the completion of this course, students will have an in-depth understanding of why and how we conduct ecological monitoring in coastal systems.